HG3182/QR-Code-Generator/README.md

 # QR Code Generator

-A simple text to qrcode generator using html, cs and js
+A simple text to qrcode generator using html, css and js

 ## Installation